 Recently there has been a significant upsurge in digital PR.
 Viral content has become a big part of the Web in general and eCommerce specifically.
 However, it is important to remember that virality doesn’t always work as you plan and that campaigns need to be well thought through in order to maximize the effect.

 To illustrate, let’s take a look at an example of a well-executed ad campaign.

 Dog jumpers ad campaign for Misguided by Rise at 7

 The campaign itself was super simple, based around a single landing page advertising dog jumpers.
-The intent was to get better traction and move up in SERP rankings, from top 30 into top 10.
+The intent was to get better traction and move up in SERP rankings, from the top 30 into the top 10.
 In the search for clues, Rise at 7 looked at the search volume and seasonality and found that the annual peak search volume for dog jumpers is in November.
 They realized that in order to fully capitalize on this trend, they had to launch the campaign in October, making sure that both the concept and content were in place.

 One of the fun things the agency did was play around with the idea of matching jumpers between dogs and their owners.
 They launched this through Social Media, managed to build up a decent hype, and got good feedback.
 This further reassured them that they could scale the idea and turn it into a full-on ad campaign, which they did.

 The results turned out great: apart from 60+ backlinks generated during the campaign, the Dog Jumper landing page by Misguided managed to rank #1 in Google, outpacing both Amazon and eBay!